-Providing Free Support Across the SCI Recovery Journey
+Providing Free Guidance Throughout SCI Recovery

 SCI Navigators work one-on-one with people living with SCI and their families, helping at every stage in their recovery journey, from hospital to home.
 Navigators guide patients and families through the complex healthcare system so they feel empowered to focus on their care and rehabilitation goals.

-Optimizing SCI Recovery with Personalized Care and Resources
+Optimizing SCI Recovery with Personalized Care

 • Support and advocate during healthcare transitions